elixir-europe/rdmkit/pages/contribute/demo_page.md

 * `contributors`: list here all the contributors that helped in establishing the page.
 Make sure that the person ID that is listed can be found in the CONTRIBUTORS.yaml file in the _data directory.

-* `search`: by setting this field to false, the page will not end up in the search results of the searchbar.
+* `search`: by setting this field to exclude, the page will not end up in the search results of the searchbar.
 By default this is true.

 * `hide_sidebar`: When true, the sidebar will be hided.
 Default: false